methodeboda/ictester/README.md

 This IC tester kit primarily involves these main user operations:

 1. **Starting the Test**:
-   - Use the buttons to initiate the test.
+   - Put the IC in the IC test socket.
-   - The display will guide you through the process.
+   - Enter the select IC page, use the next button (PB) to select the desired IC to test, and press the enter button (PB).

 2. **Running the Test**:
    - The system provides input signals to the ICs and measures their output.